27 Yale Journal on Regulation 91 (2010)

 Date of Authorship for this Version

 Listokin, Yair, "If You Misrate, Then You Lose: Improving Credit Rating Accuracy through Incentive Compensation" (2010).
 Faculty Scholarship Series.
-Paper 3877.
+3877.